davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 6. Go back in your new constructor and rename the input parameters to just `height` and `width` (yes, the same names as your instance variables.)
     - Does it still compile?
     - Does it still work when you construct a new Triangle?
 Think about why this is.

+7. Create a new method `changeSizeAndColor()` that accepts 3 parameters, a new width, height, and color.
+Put in the code to change its size and color concurrently.
+To help do this, you should be calling existing methods instead of copying-and-pasting code.

 #### Grading